Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 For My French Expat Clients

 French culture values intellectual sparring and directness.
 Many of you were raised in an environment where debate is considered stimulating, even affectionate.
-The problem emerges when this directness crosses into criticism without the relational safety net that existed in your home culture.
+The problem emerges when this directness crosses into criticism without the relational safety net that existed in your home culture: "In Paris, we argued like this all the time.
+It was normal.
+Now, my British partner feels attacked.
+I feel he is being too sensitive."

 For My LGBTQ+ Clients